Head Office: Mogadishu

 What's different?
 We are uniting and mobilizing communities outside of Somalia to provide desperately needed help in Somalia.
-Basically, the efforts, creativity, hardwork and support of people and communities around the world are making our efforts in Somalia a reality.
+Essentially, the efforts, creativity, hardwork and support of people and communities around the world are being leveraged to impact our efforts in Somalia via the I AM A STAR campaign.

 A council of high energy, reputable individuals - 5 women and 6 men - from the Somali community in the U.S. worked hard to get this program off the ground.